xmos/lib_lcd/lib_lcd/doc/rst/lcd.rst

 Note that the client and LCD server must be on the same tile as the line buffers are transfered my moving pointers from one task to another.

-``lcd_init`` is used to start the LCD running, before this the pixel clock is not running and no other signals are outputting.
+``lcd_init`` is used to start the LCD running, before which the pixel clock is not running and no other signals are not outputting.
 This gives the application time to prepare any necessary line buffers before beginning.
 As soon as the ``lcd_init`` has been executed there is a constant real-time requirement on the client to update the LCD server with more line buffers.